 Challenge number Detail of challenge 1 Assessments, observations and discussions with pupils demonstrate that many of our disadvantaged pupils have delayed speech and language skills and gaps in their vocabulary.
 They start Nursery and Reception with poor basic speech and language skills and limited experiences of stories / books and creative play.
 The lack of early communication skills means that vocabulary and understanding is restricted and impacts negatively on reading and writing skills and access to the wider curriculum.
 Gaps narrow over time but remain more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations and discussions with pupils indicate disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-The Covid-19 pandemic has impacted negatively on the development of pupils' phonic skills and baseline assessments at the start of the academic year 2022 indicate that 58% of Y2 and 56% of Year 1 disadvantaged pupils are at risk of not reaching the expected standard in the Phonics Screening Check by the end of the academic year.
-At the end of KS1 2022, 35% of disadvantaged pupils were working at the expected standard in reading, compared to 71.4% of non-disadvantaged pupils (- 36.4% school gap).
+At the end of KS1 2023, 29% of disadvantaged pupils were working at the expected standard in reading, compared to 82% of non-disadvantaged pupils (-53% school gap).
 3 Internal assessments indicate that attainment across the curriculum, but particularly in writing, has continued to be negatively affected as a result of the COVID-19 pandemic.
 This has resulted in significant gaps, leading to pupils falling further behind curriculum expectations.
-Attainment in writing among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-At the end of KS1 2022, 35% of disadvantaged pupils were working at the expected standard in writing, compared to 52.9% of non-disadvantaged pupils (- 17.9% school gap).
+At the end of KS1 2023, 29% of disadvantaged pupils were working at the expected standard in writing, compared to 71% of non-disadvantaged pupils (-42% school gap).
 4 Assessments, observations and discussions with pupils indicate disadvantaged pupils generally have greater difficulties with mathematics than their peers.
 The Covid-19 pandemic has impacted negatively on the development of pupils' mathematic skills.
-At the end of KS1 2022, 40% of disadvantaged pupils were working at the expected standard in mathematics, compared to 65.7% of non-disadvantaged pupils (- 25.7% school gap).
+At the end of KS1 2023, 46% of disadvantaged pupils were working at the expected standard in mathematics, compared to 68% of non-disadvantaged pupils (-22% school gap).
 5 Our assessments, observations and discussions with parents indicate the well-being of many of our disadvantaged pupils has been impacted by the pandemic to a greater extent than for other pupils, with many suffering from poor social skills, behavioural issues, low self-esteem and poor mental health.
 These findings are supported by national studies.
 Additionally, many of our disadvantaged pupils have multiple vulnerabilities, including SEND.
 As a result, attainment for disadvantaged pupils has been negatively impacted.
 Referrals for support markedly increased during the pandemic and remain high.
-13 disadvantaged pupils currently (autumn 2022) receive additional pastoral support from the school's INCo team, 6 receive support from an external family support worker and 1 receives targeted play therapy.
-5 disadvantaged pupils receive targeted support from advisory services; 9 disadvantaged pupils receive full-time or part-time 1:1 support in class or significant additional adult input to support behavioural needs and to access learning.
-6 School data indicates that attendance rates for disadvantaged pupils of statutory school age averaged at 88.8% (July '22) compared to 92.8% for non-disadvantaged (July 22).
-Additionally, just over 1⁄2 of disadvantaged pupils were persistent absentees (below 90% attendance).
+12 disadvantaged pupils currently (autumn 2023) receive additional pastoral support from the school's INCo team and three receive support from an external family support worker.
+Two disadvantaged pupils receive full-time or part-time 1:1 support in class or significant additional adult input to support behavioural needs and to access learning.
+Two disadvantaged pupils are taught within the specialist provision class in school.
+6 School data indicates that attendance rates for disadvantaged pupils of statutory school age averaged at 89.2% (July 2023) compared to 91.7% for non-disadvantaged (July 2023).
+Additionally, over a third of disadvantaged pupils were persistent absentees (below 90% attendance).
 This reduces school hours and causes pupils to fall behind with their learning.
 It also reduces opportunities for enrichment and extra-curricular activities in school.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
-7 Our assessments, observations and discussions with parents demonstrate that our disadvantaged pupils come from a range of backgrounds, and that for some pupils, a lack of parental engagement and a challenging home-learning environment results in less access to enrichment/ extra-curricular activities out of school.
+7 Our assessments, observations and discussions with parents demonstrate that our disadvantaged pupils come from a range of backgrounds, and that for some pupils, a lack of parental engagement and a challenging home-learning environment results in less access to enrichment / extra-curricular activities out of school.
 This has been exacerbated by the lack of opportunities due to the Covid-19 restrictions on family outings and experiences.